 Keith A. Katkin joined us as a director in June 2015.
-Mr. Katkin is currently the president and CEO, and a member of the board of directors of Avanir Pharmaceuticals, a position he has held since March of 2007.
-Mr. Katkin joined Avanir in July of 2005 as the senior vice president of Sales and Marketing and a member of Avanir's executive management team.
-Mr. Katkin was responsible for creating and executing the plan that led to the approval of Nuedexta, the growth of the company to commercial success, and the recent acquisition of the company by Otsuka Pharmaceutical Co. in January 2015.
+Mr. Katkin is currently the CEO of Urovant Sciences, a global biopharmaceutical company focused on developing novel therapies for urologic conditions.
+Mr. Katkin previously served as President and Chief Executive Officer, and a member of the board of directors of Avanir Pharmaceuticals from 2007 to 2016, until its acquisition by Otsuka Pharmaceutical Co.
+Mr. Katkin led the growth and ultimate sale of Avanir to Otsuka Pharmaceutical Co., Ltd. in 2015.
+Mr. Katkin joined Avanir in 2005 as Senior Vice President of Sales and Marketing and a member of Avanir’s executive management team.
 Prior to joining Avanir, Mr. Katkin served as the vice president, Commercial Development for Peninsula Pharmaceuticals, playing a key role in the concurrent initial public offering and ultimate sale of the company to Johnson and Johnson.
 Additionally, Mr. Katkin's employment experience includes leadership roles at InterMune, Amgen and Abbott Laboratories.
-Mr. Katkin is currently a member of the board of directors of Avanir, Carbylan Therapeutics and the Brain Injury Association of America.
+Mr. Katkin is currently a member of the board of directors of Avanir, Syndax Pharmaceuticals, Novus Therapeutics, MC10 and the Brain Injury Association of America.
 Mr. Katkin has an M.B.A. from the Anderson School at UCLA and earned his B.S. in Business and Accounting from Indiana University.
 Mr. Katkin is also a licensed certified public accountant.

 Walter H. Moos, Ph.D.